A Nonlocal Formulation of Rotational Water Waves: Conclusions

 \section{Conclusions}

-We have presented the following generalisations of the results of \cite{ablowitz2006nnl}: (a) We have extended the formalism to the case of $n$-dimensions, $n>1$; (b) we have considered the case of constant vorticity; and (c) we have incorperated the effect of a multi-valued free surface.
+We have presented the following generalisations of the results of \cite{ablowitz2006nnl}: (a) We have extended and rigorously described the linearisation procedure; (b) we have considered the case of constant vorticity; and (c) we have incorperated the effect of a multi-valued free surface.
+Also, following \cite{tio2010}, we have derived an upper bound for the wave height in the case of constant vorticity and non-zero surface tension.

 We recall that \cite{craig1993nsg} introduced an elegant Dirichlet to Neumann operator $G(\eta)$ associated with the velocity potential and also obtained a series for the operator $G(\eta)$, valid for small $\eta$.
-The integral equations present in \cite{ablowitz2006nnl} and here, can be considered as the \emph{summation} of the above series, i.e. the series of \cite{craig1993nsg} is the Neumann series of the integral equations derived by \cite{ablowitz2006nnl} and here.
+The integral equations presented in \cite{ablowitz2006nnl} and here, can be considered as the \emph{summation} of the above series, i.e. the series of \cite{craig1993nsg} is the Neumann series of the integral equations derived by \cite{ablowitz2006nnl} and here.

 It appears that the new formulation provides an alternative, perhaps simpler approach, for (a) the numerical investigation of water waves; (b) the derivation of various asymptotic limits; (c) the rigorous analysis of water waves.